Vitamin C + Antioxidants

 ANTIOXIDANTS

 Antioxidants are popular in the arena of nutrition because they slow down or mitigate the side effects of the natural oxidation process that occurs when cells oxidize during normal cellular metabolism.
 What is created during this process are free-radicals - these free radicals can accelerate aging and tissue breakdown.
 No thank you!
-This is why supplementing antioxidants help to squelch that effect and support tissue health -repairing; thereby assisting in longevity and overall health.
+This is why supplementing antioxidants help to squelch that effect and support tissue health -repairing and thereby assisting in longevity and overall health (1).

 VITAMIN C